iwk549/react-svg-tournament-bracket/README.md

 - **matchAccepted**: boolean

-  if true the winner of the match will display in bold
+  if true the winner of the match (calculated from homeTeamScore vs awayTeamScore with PKs as a tiebreaker) will display in bold

 - **homeTeamScore**: integer
 - **awayTeamScore**: integer